pug-php/pug-filter-base/README.md

-# jade-filter-base
+# pug-filter-base
-Example for Jade-php filter, use this base to create and publish your own
+Example for Pug-php filter, use this base to create and publish your own

 ## How to create and publish your own filter